 Dr. Perry was selected as BTC’s new president after an extensive search and much involvement of the campus community.

 "We received invaluable input from the campus and community stakeholders; and we want to commend the Search Committee’s commitment, collaboration and dedication to the process of finding the best possible match for BTC," stated Board Chair, Jim Groves, on behalf of the Board of Trustees.
 "In addition, the feedback we received from the faculty and staff at the campus forums was equally vital to our deliberations.
 We feel confident that Dr. Perry understands the college’s needs, mission, and vision and is the best choice to lead BTC."

-Dr. Perry and her husband, Ellis Evans are looking forward to moving to the Bellingham area.
-They both enjoy musical theater, country music, fine dining and spending time with their canine and feline ‘family.’
+Dr. Perry and her husband, Ellis Evans, both enjoy musical theater, country music, fine dining and spending time with their canine and feline ‘family.’
 Additionally, Dr. Perry is eager to learn to kayak!